 Meet our staff and board of directors

-Program Specialist and co-founder of Street Fraternity.
 In 2014 Amadou graduated from Johnson & Wales University with a Bachelor’s degree in Criminal Justice.
 Before attending Johnson & Wales University, Amadou lived in Liberia where he was born and displaced from at a young age.
-Due to the Civil War in Liberia, Amadou grew up in Guinea as a refugee at the care of his Grandmother and relatives.
+Due to the Civil War in Liberia, Amadou grew up in Guinea as a refugee at the care of his grandmother and relatives.
 It wasn’t until after the end of the Civil War and change in government that he was able to return home (Liberia) and finish high school.
 Amadou Bility moved to the United States to obtain his degree in 2010.
 He met Dave Stalls at Johnson & Wales University in 2011 and became involved in the founding and operations of Street Fraternity.

-Levon is Program Coordinator and Co-Founder, was born and raised in Memphis, Tennessee and came to Colorado in 1988.
+Levon was born and raised in Memphis, Tennessee and came to Colorado in 1988.
 Levon gained a great deal of street experience and spent many years in prison, where he consistently mentored young men toward positive choices.
-He is consistently volunteering each week at the Street Fraternity and providing the same positive mentoring to our young men.
-Levon recently graduated from the Aurora Community College.
+He had consistently volunteered each week at the Street Fraternity providing the same positive mentoring to young men and is now the organization’s Program Coordinator.
+Levon is a graduate from the Aurora Community College.

-Dave is the former founder of The Spot urban gang youth center (www.thespotdenver.org), and former CEO of Big Brothers Big Sisters of Colorado (www.biglittlecolorado.org).
-He is a proud father of his daughter Tracy Stalls and son Jonathon Stalls.
-In September 2012 he and his son walked the entire 490 mile pilgrimage entitled the Camino de Santiago de Compostella in northern Spain.
-Walking is a significant part of his life now.
-In 2016 he became an AmeriCorps member working with the Spring Institute for Intercultural Learning as a Health/Patient Navigator with former refugee populations in the same challenging East Colfax neighborhood as the Street Fraternity.
-He also traveled to Rwanda in 2016 and learned much from his visit to the Kiziba and Gihembe refugee camps, as well as from the staff of the Aegis Trust and their Kigali Genocide Memorial/Museum/Burial Grounds.
-Many years ago Dave was a NFL Superbowl Champion defensive tackle & end with the Dallas Cowboys and Los Angeles Raiders, as well as a player for the Tampa Bay Buccaneers and USFL Denver Gold.
+Dave is the former founder of The Spot urban gang youth center in Denver (www.thespotdenver.org), former CEO of Big Brothers Big Sisters of Colorado (www.biglittlecolorado.org), and a co-founder of the Street Fraternity.
+In September 2012 he and his son walked the entire 490-mile pilgrimage entitled the Camino de Santiago de Compostella in northern Spain.
+He also traveled to Rwanda in 2016 and learned much from his visits to the Kiziba and Gihembe refugee camps (camps where 2 of Street Fraternity’s young men had lived), as well as from the staff of the Aegis Trust and their Kigali Genocide Memorial/Museum/Burial Grounds.
+In 2017 Dave lived and volunteered for over 1 year at the Shambhala Mountain Center (Buddhist retreat center) in northern Colorado.
+In 2018 and 2019 he trained to become a “spiritually independent chaplain” in the Clinical Pastoral Education program at the University of Colorado Hospital.
+In 2020 Dave became a volunteer Victim Advocate with the Alamosa County Sheriff, and is currently applying to be a volunteer Victim Advocate with the Larimer County Sheriff.
+He is the proud father of his daughter Tracy Insalaco and son Jonathon Stalls, and grandfather of Aspen and Jeremiah.
+From 1977 – 1985 Dave was a NFL Superbowl Champion defensive tackle & end with the Dallas Cowboys and Los Angeles Raiders, a player and players’ union representative for the Tampa Bay Buccaneers, and a player and team captain with the USFL Denver Gold.

 Peter Waltz - Attorney / Associate, Polsinelli, P.C. - Board Secretary

-Jodi Maples - MSW & LSW - Board Member
+Zula Solomon - Director, Quality & Population Health - Board Member